 Summary of results

 Kenya Long-term Exclosure Experiment (KLEE), a large-scale factorial experiment investigating the effects of native and domestic herbivores on each other and on their shared savanna landscape .
-NSF has supported this project with four five-year LTREB grants.
+The National Science Foundation (NSF) has supported this project with four five-year LTREB grants, with additional support from The National Geographic Society and teh Smithsonian Institution.
 We continue to attract other research groups whose work depends on our experimental plots.
-In the 20+ years that National Geographic and NSF have been supporting the KLEE project, we and our collaborators have published over 120 peer-reviewed papers, including papers in Science (x6), PNAS (x2), Ecology (x14), Journal of Ecology (x7), Ecological Applications (x8), Oecologia (x7), and Oikos (x3), making KLEE the most productive field experiment ever carried out on the continent of Africa.
+The KLEE project has produced over 120 peer-reviewed papers, including papers in Science (x6), PNAS (x2), Ecology (x14), Journal of Ecology (x7), Ecological Applications (x8), Oecologia (x7), and Oikos (x3).
+More than 80 of these are from the exclosures themselves, making KLEE the most productive field experiment ever carried out on the continent of Africa.
 The project has also produced 26 outreach publications and supported 27 masters and doctoral dissertations, more than half of which were carried out by Kenyan students.
 An additional Broader Impact has been our commitment to using the KLEE study to inform livestock management and wildlife conservation in multi-use landscapes, through peer-reviewed publications, outreach publications, and direct stakeholder engagement.

 Several of these studies are part of our integration of the KLEE experiments with broader landscape land use analyses.
 The long-term exclusion of large mammalian herbivores is beginning to result in differences in soil chemistry.
 In addition, we have demonstrated herbivore impacts on soil cracking and hydrology as well as the dynamics of soil microbes and carbon sequestration.
 In 2013, we carried out 18 controlled burns within our KLEE rangeland plots.
 These fire experiments are revealing complex interactions among rangeland drivers, including clear demonstrations of strong synergy (context-dependence) between fire and herbivory and subsequent trophic cascades involving both livestock and native biodiversity.
 In 2018, we re-burned these 18 subplots, and carried out 18 more (36 burns in 2018), testing for year effects, multiple-burn effects, and the effects of past burn x herbivore interactions on fire behavior and its consequences.